 - Individual assessments done twice a year to track progress and identify areas that may need more focus.

 - 24/7 access to cardio and strength room with senior-friendly equipment to be used when you want.

-- In 2016 we had an average of 128 people per week participate in senior health and wellness activities.
+- As of 2022 we have an average of 145 people per week participate in senior health and wellness activities.

 - Over the course of a year, Thorne Crest residents both new to the program and those who have been participating for years showed on average:

 |Arm Strength||+ 88%|

 |Upper Body Flexibility||+ 75%|

 At Thorne Crest, the wellness department’s main goal is to improve the quality of life and preserve the independence of every resident.
 All senior wellness and fitness classes and programs are designed and taught with a ‘resident comes first’ mentality with safety and practicality in the fore front of our minds.
 Please give us a call at 507-373-2311 to learn more or to schedule a tour.